-My research is on ethics, psychology, and the intersection between the two.
+My research is about morality, psychology, and the intersection between the two.

-In ethics, my project is to argue we can better understand a wide range of moral phenomena blame, guilt, demands, promises, moral obligation, and moral reasons by looking at the roles they play in interpersonal relationships.
+In moral philosophy, my project is to argue we can better understand a wide range of moral phenomena - blame, guilt, demands, promises, moral obligation, and moral reasons - by looking at the roles they play in interpersonal relationships.
 This is the subject of my dissertation-in-progress, "Living in Circles."

 In psychology, my research focuses on interpreting empirical data about human motivation and action in order to derive lessons for philosophical questions about autonomy, freedom, belief, desire, intention, self-control, the will, and 'the self.'
 "The Addict in Us All," which I coauthored with Richard Holton, touches on many of these subjects.